How To Paint a Beehive

 Preparing the Beehive

 The best paint job in the world is not worth much if the equipment assembly and preparation is shoddy.
-This is true whether you build your own hive or purchase one ready to paint.
+This is true whether you build your own beehive or purchase one ready to paint.

 When you are assembling the parts of your hive, be sure to nail the wooden boxes together tightly.
 You also used good wood glue on all the connecting parts – didn’t you?
 Yes I’m sure you did.